You’re probably wasting time and money on software that doesn’t work for you.

 3. Accelerated Implementation

-FreeBalance uses an ISO-9001:2015 certified development methodology called i3+qM.
+FreeBalance uses an ISO-9001:2015 certified development methodology called A-i3+qM.
 The unique characteristic of this agile methodology is that it covers software implementation, software customization for customers, and software product development.
-The methodology is also government-specific.
-The characteristics of the methodology are:
+A-i3+qM is not a generic project management technique.
+It’s government specific, built on almost 40 years of experience in PFM and government transparency.

 - Integrated through a single methodology to support development and services implementation.
 This is integrated with customer requirements through the customer-centric processes.
 This provides transparency between the customer staff, the implementers, and the development team.
 Implementation and product development teams are integrated following DevOps practices.